On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Causal Inference with Background Knowledge

 \subsection{Simulations}

-We empirically study how causal background knowledge improves the identifiability of a causal effect in this subsection.
-We use randomly sampled chordal graphs instead of CPDAGs in our simulations since the impact of the clauses can be separately considered for each chain component of the CPDAG after transforming causal background knowledge into DCCs (please refer to Lemma~10 in the supplementary material for details).
+We empirically study how pairwise causal background knowledge improves the identifiability of a causal effect in this subsection.
+We use randomly sampled chordal graphs instead of CPDAGs in our simulations since the impact of the clauses can be separately considered for each chain component of the CPDAG after transforming pairwise causal background knowledge into DCCs (please refer to Lemma~\ref{lem:app-equi} in Appendix for details). {The chordal graphs were sampled in a reject-sampling manner and the detailed algorithm is in Appendix~\ref{app:app:sim}. }